 But in 2011, when Rede NAMI didn’t get authorisation to give workshops inside schools, they didn’t give up.
 Instead, they sought out parallel places in the communities they wanted to reach.
 And the grants of Mama Cash in 2011 and 2012 made a big difference to the organisation; it was the first time the group had ever received financial support.
 Castro: “It was the first time someone believed in our work, and made it happen.
 Thanks to the support of Mama Cash we grew enormously.
 Now we have all the right papers and knowledge that is necessary for our work.
 And most importantly, it has enabled us to let the girls do the projects, instead of ourselves.”

 “Even now that we are a formal organisation, the girls still decide!”

 It is of great importance for Rede NAMI that the girls in their workshops have the freedom and control to express themselves how they choose.
 Panmela Castro says about this: “Even now that we are a formal organisation, the girls still decide!
 There were definitely times when we saw we were losing this structure.
 Then we made sure that we gave the power back to the girls as soon as possible.
 Only they should decide what is good for them.”

-Rede Nami, and especially Panmela Castro, has received international recognition for her work as a graffiti artist and as a women’s rights activist.
-For instance, in 2012 she was chosen by Newsweek Magazine as 1 of the 50 ‘Women who Shake the World’, and she received the Hutúz Award for Graffiti Artist of the Decade, which is the most prominent hip-hop award in Latin America.
+Rede NAMI, and especially Panmela Castro, has received international recognition for her work as a graffiti artist and as a women’s rights activist.
+In 2012 she was chosen by Newsweek Magazine as 1 of the 50 ‘Women who Shake the World’, and she received the Hutúz Award for Graffiti Artist of the Decade, which is the most prominent hip-hop award in Latin America.